 There are four problems with these great-sounding credit card deals:

-- you may end up paying money About a quarter of the people that get these credit card deals miss or make a late payment, and then the 0% changes back to normal high credit card interest.
-Read How banks make money from 0% cards and make sure you avoid these pitfalls.
+- you may end up paying money About a quarter of the people that get these credit card deals miss or make a late payment, and then the 0% ends and they are back to high credit card interest rates.

 - you end up carrying too much debt It may feel that 0% debt doesn’t matter, but if you want to get a mortgage or remortgage it does… mortgage lenders don’t like you to have a lot of unsecured debt even if it is cheap.
 So what may seem like a great way to organise your finances at the moment can backfire if later you are faced with having to clear large amounts of debt so you can buy a house or remortgage.